The best banks and cards for Malaysian & Singaporean travellers

 For Malaysians OCBC comes out on top.

-The Bank Rakyat credit card is the better of the only two credit cards on the market without conversion fees.
-There are some minor usage restrictions for both concerning merchant codes.
+The Bank Rakyat credit cards are the only credit cards on the market without conversion fees, unless you qualify for the CIMB card.
+There are some minor usage restrictions concerning merchant codes.

 Term explainer: